assembly-edu/terms-of-service/terms.md

 __9. Permission:__  As the Data Controller, it is Your responsibility to ensure that You can engage with Assembly in accordance with the Data Protection Act and that Data Subjects are suitably informed about Data Processing services such as Assembly, that the school chooses to use.

 __10. Cookies:__  A cookie is a string of information that a website stores on a visitor’s computer.
 Assembly uses cookies for purposes such as helping us to identify and track visitors’ usage and preferences.
-You can disable cookies in your browser if you wish to, although this may mean that some features of our website do not work as they should.
+You can disable cookies in Your browser if you wish to, although this may mean that some features of our website do not work as they should.

-__11. Communication:__  If you are a registered user of the Assembly website, or have expressed interest in Assembly on the Assembly website and have supplied your email address, we may occasionally send you an email to tell you about new features, ask for feedback or keep you up to date with our products.
-If you no longer wish to be included on these communications, then please email [help@assembly.education](mailto:help@assembly.education) and we will remove you from the list.
+__11. Communication:__  If You are a registered user of the Assembly website, or have expressed interest in Assembly on the Assembly website and have supplied Your email address, we may occasionally send You an email to tell you about new features, ask for feedback or keep You up to date with our products.
+If You no longer wish to be included on these communications, then please email [help@assembly.education](mailto:help@assembly.education) and we will remove You from the list.

 __12. Privacy or Security Breaches:__  We take all reasonable, necessary precautions to ensure that your data is secure and to recognise and then mitigate the risks to security and privacy.
 However, it is not possible to 100% guarantee the security of any data transmitted or stored electronically.
 In the event that a breach of security or privacy did occur, Assembly will contact the Data Controller, and inform the Information Commissioner’s Office (ICO) and other authorities if required by law.